 Day 11 – Mount Cook National Park

-» Check out an overview of every single hike in the Mt Cook Hikes Guide «
+Learn More: Check out this overview of every single one of the Mt Cook Hikes

 Take a look at the Red Tarns Track Guide to get you prepared for the trail

 The most demanding of hikes in the Mount Cook region is that of the Mueller Hut.
 While many may opt to do the hike in two days, it can also be done in one day instead.

 Expect the total round trip to be around 6-8+ hours depending on fitness level and the amount of time you want to spend at various viewpoints and the hut itself.